 AUSTIN, TEXAS -- This place is the worst hotel I have ever stayed in.
 Very dirty and the maids when they do come to clean your room just wipe everything down quickly, take the trash out, and that was it.
 The people who had stayed next door to me were kicked out a week prior to me because they complained about the bed bugs they found in their room after only being there one week.

-The advertise high speed Internet access, but the connection was so slow I couldn't use my IP based work phone.
+They advertise high speed Internet access, but the connection was so slow I couldn't use my IP based work phone.
 When I called the management and asked they rudely told me that all they provided was a connection quick enough to browse the Internet.
-I sent an email to their corporate location and received a call back from an Intown Suites employee who told them that all they would provide was a connection quick enough to browse the Internet and that was it.
-I went a head and purchased my own Internet access with Clear Wireless which was great.
+I sent an email to their corporate location and received a call back from an InTown Suites employee who told them that all they would provide was a connection quick enough to browse the Internet and that was it.
+I went ahead and purchased my own Internet access with Clear Wireless which was great.

 Well I recieved a call from the director of marketing and communications.
 He addressed all of my concerns and the long distance charges were credited back to my card.
 He contacted me back very quickly and was very very helpfull.
 You know its very nice that even though I had situation with this particular chain it was resolved quickly without too much hassle.